kelvinthiongo/ckeditor/README.md

 Copyright (c) 2003-2019, CKSource - Frederico Knabben.
 All rights and credits to: http://ckeditor.com - See LICENSE.md for license information.

 Standard CKEditor 4 is a free customized ckeditor that consists of the most standard features and characteristics.
 Kelvin Thiongo Adjusted the ckeditor by adding some features such as Keystrokes including CTRL S for saving, ALT 1 -> H1, ALT 2 -> H2 ...
-You literally rearly need to add anything my fren...
+You literally don't need to add anything my fren...

 # Documentation